dkplex/sputnik.bundle/README.md

 Sputnik.dk plugin for Plex
 ==========================

-This is a (at the moment) simple plugin for sputnik.dk, a danish premium video ondemand provider.
+This is a for sputnik.dk, a danish premium video ondemand provider.
+Some content is free, so can be watched without an account, but most content requires some kind of subscription.
-To be able to watch content, it requires an subscription, which can be purchased at sputnik.dk.

 Most content is only available in Denmark.
-All content is in danish writing, and so is the menues in the plugin.
+All content is in danish writing.

 Features
 --------

-This plugin is in its early stages of development, and therefore the features is quite limited

- * Browse series
+* Browse series, categories, latest programs, popular program, sneakpreviews
+* Search for content
- * Play content in series
+* Play live streams

 Known issues
 ------------

+* Pause, Forward, Rewind does not work
- * Positionslider not updating
+* All movies will not play correctly
+* Sometimes programs wont start, just hit cancel and try again

 Installation
 ------------